Bullet Journaling and Procrastination

 Taking Bullet Journaling Digital

-I finally came to the conclusion that I had to remove the physical journal part from it altogether a few years ago.
+I finally concluded that I had to remove the physical journal part from it altogether a few years ago.
 That’s right.
 I took my bullet journaling digital.I took my bullet journaling digital to avoid distraction, perfectionism, and procrastination.
 Now I get more done. #bulletjournal Click To Tweet

-The cool thing about having a digital bullet journal (using Evernote), has been my ability to be flexible, and always have it with me in the form of my phone, my tablet, or my desktop computer.
+The cool thing about having a digital bullet journal (using Evernote), has been my ability to be flexible and portable in the form of my phone, my tablet, or my desktop computer.

 I love using the web clipper browser addon to clip articles from the web and store ideas easily.
 I love that I can still make my planner work for me by fully customizing it (unlike those planner binders I used to collect each year with the promise of productivity).